ekut-es/pycachegen/acaverilog/generators/cache/README.md

 ## Creating Verilog Code for the testbenches

 There are many testbenches for different cache wrapper configurations.
 Go inside the `testbenches/` directory.
 There's a `CMakeLists.txt` that will call the `cache_wrapper_generator.py` to create verilog source files, put them in the `src/` directory and verilate them.
 Inside `tb/` there are several testbenches for different configurations of the cache wrapper.
 The `CMakeLists.txt` will create the necessary source files for all configurations and each test bench will use the correct one.
 Create a `build/` directory and change into it, then call `cmake -GNinja ..` and then `ninja`.
-Then you can execute the individual testbenches.
+Then you can execute the individual testbenches, or you can can call the bash script `../run_testbenches.sh` to execute all testbenches.

 ## Creating Verilog Code for custom cache hierarchies